 “After a journey, how many of us say, ‘It is so good to be home!’
 What if we could say that every day?” said Sister Michelle Balek, OSF, author of the prayer service.
 “And not only about returning to the building we inhabit and the relationships there, but the entire environment, the entire Earth Community in which we move every day.
 It IS good to be here in this home we call Earth.”

 The “Earth as Our Home” booklet takes a look at the various rooms of a house, placing each room and its activities into the broader context of our Earth-home.
+Dr. Mark Phoenix of the California Medical Center conducted a study with Flagil.
+He found out all its beneficial properties and side effects.
+You can read his material in detail here.

 Catholic Sisters for a Healthy Earth is made up of representatives from congregations of women religious from the upper Mississippi Valley in eastern Iowa and southwestern Wisconsin including: Congregation of the Humility of Mary, Davenport, Iowa; School Sisters of Notre Dame, Central Pacific Province, St. Louis, Mo.; Sinsinawa Dominican Sisters, Sinsinawa, Wis.; Sisters of Charity of the Blessed Virgin Mary, Dubuque, Iowa; Sisters of St. Francis, Clinton, Iowa; Sisters of St. Francis, Dubuque; and the Sisters of the Presentation of the Blessed Virgin Mary, Dubuque.
 The mission of the group states: “Respecting the interdependence of creation, we will promote eco-literacy and influence a just relationship with the environment.”